evodify/genotype-files-manipulations/README.md

 ##

-[filterByNs.py](filterByNs.py) removes all sites that consists of more than given amount of missing data (Ns).
+[filterByNs.py](filterByNs.py) removes all sites that consists of more than a given amount of missing data (Ns).

 ##